grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Shakes grinned.

 "If y'all have everything, I'm going to seal these fuckin' hatches."
-Owen called down from the _Prospect_.
+Gregory called down from the _Prospect_.

 Hemi shuffled his big body forward in the cramped space and looked up at Owen.
-Owen reached out his still-boyish hand and Hemi lifted one meaty mitt to meet it.
+Gregory reached out his still-boyish hand and Hemi lifted one meaty mitt to meet it.
 Shakes watched them shake.

 "Don't fuckin' die down there Captain Shakes."
-Owen said, angling his head so his voice reached back to where Shakes was standing.
+Gregory said, angling his head so his voice reached back to where Shakes was standing.

 "If I do, take care of fuckin' Herschel!"
-Shakes called back as Owen seated and sealed the _Gnat's_ hatch.
+Shakes called back as Gregory seated and sealed the _Gnat's_ hatch.

 Shakes shimmied forward and slithered into the _Gnat's_ control seat.
-He unclipped one of the bigger wrenches from his hip and gave the hatch above his head a ringing double-tap to let Owen know they were about to disconnect.
+He unclipped one of the bigger wrenches from his hip and gave the hatch above his head a ringing double-tap to let Gregory know they were about to disconnect.
 As his hand with the wrench came down, he put out a finger and snapped open the switch that made the circuit to the docking clamps.
 It was immediately followed by a low thump from the outside of the _Gnat's_ hull.

 Hemi was still wedged into the small space next to the control chair.
 "If you're going to take up that space there big guy, would you mind workin' the fuckin' trim?"
 Shakes asked.
 "Give us a little flood."